 - SOMETHING ELSE you need to take into account.

-It can also help you deal with problems via the dialectic imperative:
+This can also help you deal with problems via the dialectic imperative: The Thesis Spread:

 - THESIS, idea or issue